CTSRD-CHERI/cheribuild/README.md

 used to compile software for the CHERI CPU and `cheribuild.py [options] run-riscv64-purecap` will start an instance of [CheriBSD](https://github.com/CTSRD-CHERI/cheribsd) built for RISC-V in [QEMU](https://github.com/CTSRD-CHERI/qemu).

+`cheribuild.py` also allows building software Arm's adaption of CHERI, [the Morello platform](https://developer.arm.com/architectures/cpu-architecture/a-profile/morello), however not all targets are supported yet.

 ## Supported operating systems
 `cheribuild.py` has been tested and should work on FreeBSD 11 and 12.
 On Linux, Ubuntu 16.04, Ubuntu 18.04 and OpenSUSE Tumbleweed are supported.
 Ubuntu 14.04 may also work but is no longer tested.